olegfomenko/blog/_posts/2024-03-23-hackathon.md

 knows all openings for destination commitment `C_2` but can't spend it because of unknown `PK_B` secret.
 On the other side, Bob knows all openings for both `C_2` and `PK_B` and after transaction execution can use received tokens.

+One of the most important feature is that presented approach also gives us a non-interactivity in communication: Alice can generate aggregated signature and range proof by herself unlike default "confidential assets" protocol.

 This solution was implemented in Golang Cosmos module as a proof of concept and can be explored in this [repository](https://github.com/olegfomenko/rarimo-core/tree/feature/hackathon-condidential-transfers-fixed).